himanshu562001/BMI/README.md

 # BMI
-It is calculator, it calculate the body mass index(BMI)
+It is calculator, it calculate the body mass index(BMI).
+It is PHP BASED small project